-After leaving the agency life, I set out on my own, jumping (literally) into the skydiving industry where I generated year-over-year increases in event attendance, tandem skydives, and overall jump tickets sold through my wizardry in the social media space.
+After leaving the agency life the first time, I set out on my own, jumping (literally) into the skydiving industry where I generated year-over-year increases in event attendance, tandem skydives, and overall jump tickets sold through my wizardry in the social media space.
 It turns out, skydiving is pretty easy to market, but not many people knew how to do it well.

 I’ve spoken at SXSW twice, which used to be a bragging point for me.
-I also speak every day, in the privacy of my home, where I currently work.
+I also speak every day, in the privacy of my home, where I currently work sometimes.
 Usually on the phone.
 Sometimes through GoToMeeting or Google hangouts.
 I’m flexible.
-I’m working on the literal flexibility through my borderline-obsessive yoga practice.
+I’m working on the literal flexibility through my borderline-non-existant yoga practice.
 It’s coming along nicely.
+I guess.

-Currently, I am an Account Director at W2O Group, working with global brands in our tech practice.
+Before I made the leap to join From Molly With Love, I was an Account Director at W2O Group, working with global brands in our tech practice.
 Over the course of my career, I have worked with entertainment companies, service providers, wine industry brands, CPG, biosciences, luxury travel brands, female entrepreneurs, social justice activists, and anyone who needs a trusty sidekick.
 I specialize in building communities (online and offline), launching products, and developing marketing strategies that aren’t full of the same old eye-roll-inducing BS.
-I’ve managed marketing budgets as high as $1.8 million.